ghedger/misat/README.txt

 Musical Instrument Sample Analysis Tool

 Purpose:
 To provide detailed information about musical instrument samples in PCM format for the purpose of generalizing and building small, high-quality loop-based instruments.
+Can also be used for fingerprinting.

 Todo:
     General: